 Automotive Apprenticeships: Bus, Truck and Off-Highway

-However, if you prefer to work on much larger machines, then you should look for Automotive Apprenticeships with Bus, Truck and Off-Highway companies.
+Or, if you prefer to work on much larger machines, there are Automotive Apprenticeships with Bus, Truck and Off-Highway companies.
 How many times did you ride the bus to school?
-Did you ever stop to imagine that someone has to check it to make sure it’s safe to be on the road?
+Did you ever think that someone has to check it to make sure it’s safe to be on the road?

-If this sounds like it might be right for you, then take a look at the following companies:
+If this sounds like it might be right for you, then take a look at one of the brands below:

 Automotive Apprenticeships: Supply Chain

 The “Supply Chain” refers to companies which make and supply parts for the cars which are made here in the UK.
 There are an even greater number of roles in the supply chain than with the car brands.
-Each one of them makes lots of different parts which go into each car.
-They are often at the forefront of developing new technology, so a Supply Chain Apprenticeship is a great option.
+These companies are often at the forefront of developing new technology, so a Supply Chain Apprenticeship is a great option.

 For example, here is a list of just some the Automotive Apprenticeships offered by Ricardo: